Subscribe: Subscribe to TipNut.comEmail or Subscribe to TipNut.comRSS Tipnut Subscribers

 • Dab a damp sponge in baking soda and rub the marks gently.
 You could also try regular toothpaste.

 • Mix 50/50 table salt and household vinegar.
-Allow to soak on stain then wash.
+Allow to soak for a bit before washing.

 • Mix a paste of baking soda and water, apply to stain and gently rub.
 Wash.